Roihn/roihn.github.io/content/publication/viewx/index.md

 ---
-title: 'Towards A Holistic Landscape of Situated Theory of Mind in Large Language Models'
+title: 'Learning Exploration Policies with View-based Intrinsic Rewards'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Ziqiao Ma
+  - Yijie Guo
-  - Jacob Sansom
+  - Yao Fu
   - admin
-  - Joyce Chai
+  - Honglak Lee

 # Author notes (optional)
-author_notes: ''
+author_notes:
+  - Equal Contribution
+  - Equal Contribution

-date: '2023-10-30T00:00:00Z'
+date: '2022-10-08T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).